-- Compensation was paid in 63% of the clinical negligence claims which settled – up from 59% the year before.
+- Compensation was paid in 63% of the medical negligence claims which settled – up from 59% the year before.

 - 5,805 of the claims which settled without court proceedings being started involved no compensation being paid; 5,312 involved compensation being paid.

 - Once court proceedings started the NHS’s pay out rate increases considerably.
 Payments were made in over 80% of the cases that got to this stage, according to their figures.

 - Obstetric claims make up 50% of the total value of clinical negligence claims reported for 2019/20 (£4,778.7 million).
 This is despite them making up only 9% of the total volume of claims.
 This is due to the severe consequences in these claims.

 - The average claimant costs, in a claim valued between £1 and £100,000 has fallen to less than it was in 2014/15 (£48,592).